Projects

 To predict the step-wise hallucination likelihood without supervision, we construct a Token-level Hallucination Forecasting (THF) model, which predicts the asymptotic entropy (i.e., inherent uncertainty) of the next token by extrapolating the next-token entropies of an infinitely large language model from a series of LLMs with different sizes.
 If a LLM's entropy is higher than the asymptotic entropy (i.e., the LLM is more uncertain than it should be), the THF model predicts a high hallucination hazard, which leads to a lower p threshold in REAL sampling.

 After combined with contrastive decoding, REAL sampling outperforms 9 sampling methods, and generates texts that are more factual than the greedy sampling and more diverse than the nucleus sampling with p=0.5 in the FactualityPrompts benchmark.
-(Paper)
+(Paper, Code)

 Multi-facet Embeddings for Language Modeling